semirzeki/SemirZekiCV/content/home/about.md

 # Biography

 Sebastian Zeki is a consulant gastroenterologist at St Thomas' Hospital in London.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+His research interests include upper gastrointestinal physiology, upper gastrointestinal cancer, natural language programming and quality metrics in endoscopy.
+He co-leads the Gastroenterology data sciences Institute in London.